TobyLobster/DrawConversion/readme.md

 + **Tagged** I've not seen a draw file use this in the wild, but I've written some code that should work in theory (*crosses fingers*).

 + **Options** All page sizes are supported, in portrait or landscape.

-Find out [what I learned](insights/insights.md) about the format while writing this convertor.

 ## Requirements
 The tool is written in Python 3.
 The only dependency is the [Python Image Library ('Pillow')](https://pillow.readthedocs.io/en/latest/installation.html).